-Audio input ports (left & right) 4))) Connects your Macintosh to the RCA-type audio output ports of video or audio equipment such as VCRs and tape decks.
+Monitor port Connects a monitor to your Macintosh.
+Apple desktop bus (ADB) port 7 Connects your Macintosh to an input device, such as a keyboard or a trackball.
+Audio input ports (left & right) ◄))) Connects your Macintosh to the RCA-type audio output ports of video or audio equipment such as VCRs and tape decks.
 Audio output ports (left & right) 4))) Connects your Macintosh to the RCA-type audio input ports of video or audio equipment such as VCRs and tape decks.
-Composite video input port IN IN Connects your Macintosh to most VCRs, laserdisc players, video cameras, and other video input equipment.
 Access covers for expansion slots (3) Your Macintosh supports up to three Peripheral Component Interconnect (PCI) cards.
-S-video input port NET IN Connects your Macintosh to VCRs, laserdisc players, video cameras, or other video input equipment that uses an S-video connector.
-Sound output port 4))) Connects your Macintosh to headphones, externally powered (amplified) speakers, or other audio output equipment.
-Sound input port y Connects your Macintosh to an Apple PlainTalk microphone or other audio input equipment.
+Security lock ports 8 You can attach a security lock to your Macintosh.
+See your computer products retailer for security lock devices that work with your computer.
+Composite video ports (IN and OUT) IN OUT Connects your Macintosh to most VCRs, laserdisc players, video cameras, and other video equipment.